 - Notwithstanding the above, ELCC Resources may not offer or otherwise provide UCAP MW quantities above their Accredited UCAP. - Exceptions to the capacity performance must-offer requirement will be permitted for a generation capacity resource which the Capacity Market Seller demonstrates is reasonably expected to be physically incapable of satisfying the requirements for a Capacity Performance Generation Resource by the start of the Delivery Year, the resource has a financially and physically firm commitment to an external sale of its capacity, or the resource is seeking to remove Capacity Resource status in accordance with Section 5.4.7 of this manual.
-The Seller must submit a request for an exception (with all supporting information) no later than 120 days before the offer window opens for the relevant RPM Auction. - Capacity Market Sellers seeking an exception for a BRA on the basis that the resource is incapable of meeting the Capacity Performance Resource requirements shall include a documented plan with the submission of their exception request showing the steps the Capacity Market Seller intends to pursue for the resource to become physically capable of satisfying the requirements of a Capacity Performance Resource, and provide periodic updates on the progress of such plan in accordance with Tariff, Attachment DD, section 6.6A(c). - Capacity Market Sellers may specify multiple auctions in a written must-offer exception request (with all supporting documentation) to be reviewed by the IMM and PJM with each applicable auction.
-Capacity Market Sellers must notify PJM and the IMM of any material changes related to the request up through the closing of the relevant auction(s) offer window. - When multiple auctions are specified in the written request, Capacity Market Sellers should continue to create a new request in the IMM's online system (MIRA) for each relevant subsequent auction and confirm that the documentation represents the best, current information. - An Existing Generation Capacity Resource that can qualify as Capacity Performance product type, but requires substantial investment to do so, is not excused from the capacity performance must-offer requirement; however, - Existing Generation Capacity Resources that are Intermittent Resources, Capacity Storage Resources, Hybrid Resources consisting exclusively of components that in isolation would be Intermittent Resources or Capacity Storage Resources, Demand Resources, and Energy Efficiency Resources are not required to submit a Capacity Performance sell offer segment.
+The Seller must submit a request for an exception (with all supporting information) no later than 120 days before the offer window opens for the relevant RPM Auction.
+Nothing herein provides a defense to a claim of withholding, market manipulation, or the exercise of market power by any entity who is affiliated with or are under common ownership or control of a Capacity Market Seller that does not submit an offer into the capacity market. - Capacity Market Sellers seeking an exception for a BRA on the basis that the resource is incapable of meeting the Capacity Performance Resource requirements shall include a documented plan with the submission of their exception request showing the steps the Capacity Market Seller intends to pursue for the resource to become physically capable of satisfying the requirements of a Capacity Performance Resource, and provide periodic updates on the progress of such plan in accordance with Tariff, Attachment DD, section 6.6A(c). - Capacity Market Sellers may specify multiple auctions in a written must-offer exception request (with all supporting documentation) to be reviewed by the IMM and PJM with each applicable auction.
+Capacity Market Sellers must notify PJM and the IMM of any material changes related to the request up through the closing of the relevant auction(s) offer window. - When multiple auctions are specified in the written request, Capacity Market Sellers should continue to create a new request in the IMM's online system (MIRA) for each relevant subsequent auction and confirm that the documentation represents the best, current information. - An Existing Generation Capacity Resource that can qualify as Capacity Performance product type, but requires substantial investment to do so, is not excused from the capacity performance must-offer requirement; however, - Existing Generation Capacity Resources that are Intermittent Resources, Capacity Storage Resources, Hybrid Resources consisting exclusively of components that in isolation would be Intermittent Resources or Capacity Storage Resources, Demand Resources, and

+Energy Efficiency Resources are not required to submit a Capacity Performance sell offer segment.